wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 <a target="_blank" href="https://docs.microsoft.com/en-us/assessments/?id=azure-architecture-review&mode=pre-assessment">
 Microsoft Azure Well-Architected Review</a> provides guidance by pillar.

+### General Design Principles

 AWS published these General Design Principles:

-   * Stop guessing your capacity needs
-   * Test systems at production scale
+   * Stop guessing your capacity needs - f you make a poor capacity decision when deploying a workload, you might end up sitting on expensive idle resources or dealing with the performance implications of limited capacity.
+With cloud computing, these problems can go away.
+You can use as much or as little capacity as you need, and scale up and down automatically.

+   * Test systems at production scale - In the cloud, you can create a production-scale test environment on demand, complete your testing, and then decommission the resources.
+Because you only pay for the test environment when it's running, you can simulate your live environment for a fraction of the cost of testing on premises.

-   * Automate to make architectural experimentation easier (everything in AWS is an API)
+   * Automate to make architectural experimentation easier (everything in AWS is an API) - Automation allows you to create and replicate your workloads at low cost and avoid the expense of manual effort.
+You can track changes to your automation, audit the impact, and revert to previous parameters when necessary.

-   * Allow for evolutionary architectures
-   * Drive architectures using data
+   * Allow for evolutionary architectures -  In a traditional environment, architectural decisions are often implemented as static, onetime events, with a few major versions of a system during its lifetime.
+As a business and its context continue to evolve, these initial decisions might hinder the system's ability to deliver changing business requirements.
+In the cloud, the capability to automate and test on demand lowers the risk of impact from design changes.
+This allows systems to evolve over time so that businesses can take advantage of innovations as a standard practice.

+   * Drive architectures using data - In the cloud, you can collect data on how your architectural choices affect the behavior of your workload.
+This lets you make factbased decisions on how to improve your workload.
+Your cloud infrastructure is code, so you can use that data to inform your architecture choices and improvements over time.

-   * Improve through "game days" (dry-run simulation, choas engineering, etc.)
+   * Improve through "game days" (dry-run simulation, choas engineering, etc.) - Test how your architecture and processes perform by regularly scheduling game days to simulate events in production.
+This will help you understand where improvements can be made and can help develop organizational experience in dealing with events.

 <hr />